rotunda-uvap/uvapweb/content/news/authors-corner-with-bryan-a-banks-and-cindy-ermus-editors-of-the-global-age-of-revolutions/index.md

   - RA
 date: 2026-02-11
 ---
-oday, we are happy to bring you our conversation with Bryan A. Banks and Cindy Ermus, editors of *The Global Age of Revolutions: A History from 1650 to Today*
+Today, we are happy to bring you our conversation with Bryan A. Banks and Cindy Ermus, editors of *The Global Age of Revolutions: A History from 1650 to Today*

 *What inspired you to write this book?*